 Through these and other questions this course explores the ways in which law and society mutually affect and shape each other, and the roles that social context, structure and power play in this regard.

-- to acquire knowledge of important concepts, themes and theories within the field of socio-legal studies.
+- critically describe important concepts, themes and theories within the field of socio-legal studies.

-- to gain an understanding of law’s different functions in connection with different visions of society.
+- identify and explain law’s different functions in connection with different visions of society, and apply this knowledge to various examples of law’s functioning.

-- to gain an understanding of various ways in which law can bring about social change and ways in which legal change is brought about.
+- analyze and critically examine the various ways in which law can bring about social change or in which social processes lead to legal change.

-- to gain an understanding of contexts and factors that shape the ways in which legal rules are used, invoked and followed.
+- distinguish contexts and factors that shape the ways in which legal rules are used, invoked and followed

 Mode of instruction